KTH-RPL/DeFlow/README.md

 - `2_eval.py` : Evaluate the model on the validation/test set.
 And also upload to online leaderboard.

 - `3_vis.py` : For visualization of the results with a video.

+💡: Want to learn how to add your own network in this structure?
+Check [Contribute](assets/README.md#contribute) section and know more about the code.

 ## 0. Setup